Skip to Content

 14. Listen to yourself

 Personal growth, self-development, time for family, making memories, living life to the full.
-These are the ultimate aims of simplifying your life but to make that happen for you, you need to listen to yourself.
+These are the ultimate aims of simplifying your life but to make that happen in the right way for you, you need to listen to yourself.

 Ask yourself some searching questions, for example…